jmurphy-bluefin/Technical-Publications-Test/Test-1.md

 ## Introduction

-This chapter explains maintenance procedures required in normal operation.
+This section explains maintenance procedures required in normal operation.

 Corrective maintenance procedures are performed on the vehicle system when operational tests, failure diagnosis, or other observations have detected a failure in the system that can be repaired by the vehicle operator or technician.

-The Repair Manual contains only those intermediate level maintenance procedures which can be performed by the technician in a workshop or ISO van in the field.
+This guide contains only those intermediate level maintenance procedures which can be performed by the technician in a workshop or ISO van in the field.
 Bluefin-approved parts and procedures must be used to repair the MEH.
 Using unapproved parts and procedures will void the vehicle warranty.

 More complex, or depot level corrective maintenance requires specialized equipment and extensive disassembly of vehicle components.
 Depot level maintenance is carried out by Bluefin Robotics, either on site or at Bluefin’s facilities.